E-mail administration. It's the IT function that requires little time, minimal expertise and all users are appreciative...

 Learn from your experiences (and mine) to make positive changes, and you might just be able keep the e-mail monster under control.

 Kevin Beaver is founder and principal consultant of Principle Logic LLC, which specializes in information security.
-He is the co-author of the new book, The Practical Guide to HIPAA Privacy and Security Compliance.
-He can be reached at email@example.com.
+He is the co-author of the new book, He can be reached at email@example.com.